 What’s the best DNA testing strategy?

-Did you know that all of the major DNA testing companies, including Ancestry DNA, allow you to download your DNA information and upload it to other websites?
+Did you know that all of the major DNA testing companies, including Ancestry DNA and 23andMe, allow you to download your DNA information and upload it to other websites?

-This means that you can choose only one or two companies to test with, and upload your data to the rest of the companies for free or a nominal fee, as well as a few other sites, and have access to almost the exact information that you would have if you spent more than $600-700 on testing.
+This means that you can choose one or two companies to test with, and upload your data to most others for free or a nominal fee.
+This will allow you to have access to essentially the exact information that you would have if you spent more than $600-700 on testing.

 If you are looking for biological family, a person (such as a half-sibling) that you think might be out there somewhere and might have done a DNA test, or are interested in doing a lot of family tree research, then Ancestry DNA is the best choice.